GoogleCloudPlatform/datashare-toolkit/api/SPOT_SERVICE_README.md

 # Overview

-This documentation provides the details for the CDS API Spot Service.
+This documentation provides the details for the DS API Spot Service.
 The Spot service provides data producers the ability to expose a limited subset of their datasets programatically.
 Data producers can configure explicit query parameters for data consumers to discover and execute queries against larger consumer datasets.
 The sub-datasets are extracted for short-term storage in buckets with signed urls for distribution to the data consumers.

 ## Architecture